mongodb/docs/source/administration/replication-architectures.rst

-If the primary data center fails, recovering from the database instance in the secondary facility requires manual intervention, but with proper :term:`write concern <write propagation>` there will be no data loss and downtime is typically be minimal.
+If the primary data center fails, recovering from the database instance in the secondary facility requires manual intervention, but with proper :term:`write concern` there will be no data loss and downtime is typically be minimal.

 For deployments that maintain three members the primary data center, adding a node in a second data center will create an even number of